Privacy in the SKUPONI online system

 - Identity and contact details of the operator and his representative, if any

-- Contact data of an authorized data protection person, if any
+- Contact details of the data protection officer, if any

-- The purpose of the processing of personal data, the legal basis for their processing
+- Purposes of personal data processing, legal basis for their processing

-- Legal interests for the enforcement of which are sought by the Manager or a third party
+- Legitimate interests pursued by the Manager or a third party

 - Users or categories of users of personal data, if any